astefanutti/camel-cdi/README.md

 ##### Type Converter Beans

-CDI beans annotated with the `@Converter` annotation are automatically registered in the corresponding Camel context, e.g.:
+CDI beans annotated with the `@Converter` annotation are automatically registered into all the deployed Camel contexts, e.g.:

 ```java
 @Converter